Cycling74/rnbo.unity.audioplugin/README.md

 The `ANDROID_PLATFORM` is the minimum Android version you would like to target.
 The `ANDROID_ABI` is the CPU binary interface that your plugin should target.
 See [the NDK ABIs Guide](https://developer.android.com/ndk/guides/abis) for more info.

-For instance, I wanted to build and run on the `Oculus Quest 2`, the documentation says to use a minimum android version of `29` and `arm64-v8a` as the `ABI`.
+For instance, if you want to build and run on the `Oculus Quest 2`, the documentation says to use a minimum android version of `29` and `arm64-v8a` as the `ABI`.

+The example below demonstrates this with a macOS user account called `xnor`.

 ```
 mkdir build && cd build